- Antti Silvast

 Manuscripts in preparation

-“City Infrastructures”, “Country-side Infrastructures”, and their Problems: The Social Construction of Finnish Electricity Reliability Statistics, 1984-2014.
+Silvast, Antti.
+“City Infrastructures”, “Country-side Infrastructures”, and Their Problems: The Social Construction of Finnish Electricity Reliability Statistics, 1984-2017.

 Bolton, Ronan; Silvast, Antti & Winskel, Mark (2016).
 The Implications of Brexit for Energy Policy.
 The Centre on Constitutional Change, 19 July 2016.